abdulwaheed76/practices/README.md

 1. Function and variable names can be a big long e.g even to 20 characters but they should **smartly** and **clearly** explain the meaning and purpose.
 I.e be **self explanatory**.

 ## Mixure of names of files and functions for backend and frontend
+Note that react component file will always have C capital at start but for other files, if it has a class, the first char will be capital.
+If it does not have a file, the first char will be small case.
+So file name can be pascal or camel case.
 ```
 file, func,     desc
 prefix prefix